 In the first film, Kate, who bought her own farm in Wales two years ago, treks for two days in Afghanistan to reach the wild and remote mountains of the Wakhan Corridor to live with some of the most traditional shepherds on earth.
 The Wakhi shepherds of north-east Afghanistan are one of the world's last truly traditional herding cultures.
 The Wakhi live as they have done for thousands of years, at the mercy of nature and utterly dependent on their animals for survival.

-Though she learns that there is nothing romantic about life in such a tough environment, Kate discovers strong, proud people, whose close and vital bond with their animals echoes the ten thousand year-old relationship between shepherd and flock.
+Though she learns that there is nothing romantic about life in such a tough environment, Kate discovers strong, proud people, whose close and vital bond with their animals echoes the 10,000-year-old relationship between shepherd and flock.

 You are at the first episode